DeviaVir/v-r/README.md

 * [CodeKit](https://incident57.com/codekit/)
 * [CodePen](http://codepen.io)

+## Demo

+There's no online demo at the moment, apologies!

 ## Thank you
 I would also like to give a huge credit to [CodePen](http://codepen.io) and its community for allowing me to develop each part of this template and the feedback i've received!
 It's very humbling to learn my code is being used and/or helping people to learn!